kgdunn/pid-book/univariate-review/univariate-review.rst

 		- How many variables in the data set?
 		- How many observations?
 		- The data are properties of a powder.
 Plot each variable, one at a time, and locate any outliers.
-Students using R will benefit from `part 2 of the tutorial <http://connectmv.com/tutorials/R_tutorial>`_ (see the use of the ``identify`` function).
+Students using R will benefit from `the R tutorial <http://connectmv.com/tutorials/r-tutorial>`_ (see the use of the ``identify`` function).

 .. answer::